-SRGT 1244 Tech Sciences-Surgical Tech (2-0-2) Specialized surgical modalities covered include endoscopy, microsurgery, therapeutic surgical energies, and other integrated science technologies.
+SRGT 1244 Technological Sciences for the Surgical Technologist (2-0-2) Specialized surgical modalities covered include endoscopy, microsurgery, therapeutic surgical energies, and other integrated science technologies.

-SRGT 1405 Intro to Surgical Technology (3-2-4) Orientation to surgical technology theory, surgical pharmacology and anesthesia, and patient care concepts.
+SRGT 1405 Introduction to Surgical Technology (3-2-4) Orientation to surgical technology theory, surgical pharmacology and anesthesia, and patient care concepts.

-SRGT 1409 Fund.Perioperative Conc/Tech (3-2-4) In-depth coverage of aspetic technique principles and practices, infectious processes, wound healing and creation and maintenance of the sterile field.
+SRGT 1409 Fundamentals of Perioperative Concepts and Techniques (3-2-4) In-depth coverage of aseptic technique principles and practices, infectious processes, wound healing and creation and maintenance of the sterile field.

 SRGT 1441 Surgical Procedures I (3-3-4) Introduction to surgical pathology and its relationship to surgical procedures.
-Emphasis on surgical procedures realted to the general, OB/GYN genitourinary, and orthopedic surgical specialties incorporating instruments, equipment, and supplies required for safe patient care.
+Emphasis on surgical procedures related to the general, OB/GYN genitourinary, and orthopedic surgical specialties incorporating instruments, equipment, and supplies required for safe patient care.